-Mike Moody is the Dynetics senior vice president of business operations.
+Mike Moody is the Dynetics executive vice president of business operations.
 Moody has been in management at the company for more than 30 years and has overseen significant growth of the company's hardware and products solutions business over the last ten years.
 Moody sets the strategic direction for functional support roles and serves on the senior executive leadership team.

 Previously, he was the division manager for approximately 250 engineers, technicians, and product support personnel.
 The focus of the Product Development and Manufacturing division is to provide DoD, aerospace and commercial hardware products to a broad range of customers including all three military services, the National Aeronautics and Space Administration (NASA), Department of Homeland Security (DHS), the intelligence community and commercial customers.
 The division includes personnel covering all phases and elements of product development and manufacturing.
 The organization includes Dynetics' Shalimar, Fla., office, which supports Eglin Air Force Base, and an office in Ridgecrest, Calif., which supports the Naval Air Warfare Center.